moraisaugusto/schedule_backup/README.md

-# schedule_backup
+# Schedule Backup
-Script that create automatic backups and schedule it
+Script that creates automatic backups and schedule it